© Jonathan Bach

 Articles on Special Economic Zones (see also publications on Shenzhen and China)

-Under Review “Stalking the Zone: Late Capitalist Logics and State Socialist Models.”
-In Tim Beasley-Murray, Wendy Bracewell, and Michał Murawski, Anti-Atlas: Towards a Critical Area Studies.
+2025 “Stalking the Zone: Late Capitalist Logics and State Socialist Models.”
+In Tim Beasley-Murray, Wendy Bracewell and Michał Murawski, Anti-Atlas: Towards a Critical Area Studies, London: UCL Press, pp. 173-178.

 2019 “What Kind of Model?
 Thinking about the Special Economic Zone and the Socialist City.”
 Made in China Journal, Volume 4(2), 2019, pp. 72-78.